Deepam-Rai/Notes/Cloud_Computing/Chapter 3 - Virtualization.md

 Advantages
 1. Sharing and efficient use of resources.
+2. Portability and self-containment - enabling migration - moving instances from one VMM to another.
+3. Recovery: Can save the instances states backups.
-2. Isolation: sandbox environments.
+4. Isolation: sandbox environments.
-3. Encapsulation
+5. Encapsulation
-4. Hardware Independence
+6. Hardware Independence
-5. Managed execution and isolation - secure and controllable environments.
+7. Managed execution and isolation - secure and controllable environments.
-6. Easy allocation and partitioning of resources.
+8. Easy allocation and partitioning of resources.
-7. Fine tuning resources to meet effective quality of service.
+9. Fine tuning resources to meet effective quality of service.
-8. Portability and self-containment - enabling migration.
-9. Reducing cost of maintenance.
+10. Reducing cost of maintenance.

 Disadvantages:
 1. Decrease in performance because of virtualization layer.